seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 Utterly lost.
 My virgin's faith has fled me;
 For if my brother but even now had ask'd me
 Whether I lov'd, I had run mad for Arcite;
-Now if my sister—more for Palamon.
+Now if my sister--more for Palamon.
-Stand both together: now, come ask me, brother—
+Stand both together: now, come ask me, brother--
 Alas, I know not!
-Ask me now, sweet sister—
+Ask me now, sweet sister--
 I may go look!
 What a mere child is fancy,
 That having two fair gauds of equal sweetness,
 Cannot distinguish, but must cry for both!